Matt-Adventure-Ardeche/staffhandbook/docs/policies/riskmitigation.md

 ## A Simple Risk Assessment Process

 Managing safety through compliance has traditionally been at the forefront of thinking when it comes to safety.
-However, organisations might approach safety in 2 ways: by paying greater attention to the traditional tools of risk assessments and risk controls, often built upon risk avoidance, risk prevention or repression; or by learning to deploy a broader and more informed perspective of safety, beyond the applying and monitoring of controls, to that of safety by design.
+However, organisations might approach safety in 2 ways: by paying greater attention to the traditional tools of risk assessments and risk controls, often built upon risk avoidance, risk prevention or repression; or by learning to deploy a broader and more informed perspective of safety, beyond the applying and monitoring of controls, to that of **safety by design**.

 ### A Modern Approach
 Understanding safety by design starts instead by investing in **shared values and beliefs**, interacting with our organisation's structures and control systems to produce behavioural norms.
 That is, how the people and the cultures they develop, support a healthy **safety climate**.

-_**Look, explore, listen, etc**_ - get to know the environment that you are working in, and the potential interaction between you, your participants and that environment.
-There is no point in assessing a risk without knowledge of the full implications.

 In organised outdoor learning it is common for there to be a residual level of risk that is judged to be tolerable and in balance with the benefits that will accrue.